-As specified in the October 2018 Department of Education Careers guidance and access for education and training providers paper, this policy statement sets out the school's arrangements for managing the access of providers to pupils at the school for the purpose of giving them information about the provider's education or training offer.
+This policy statement sets out the school's arrangements for managing the access of providers to the school for the purpose of giving them information about the provider's education or training offer.
 This complies with the school's legal obligations under Section 42B of the Education Act 1997.